monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 }
 ```

-When writing method `callNumberService` we have to check the implementation of `numberService` to see what kind of
+When writing `callNumberService` method we have to check the implementation of `numberService` to see what kind of
-errors can we expect because the type signature specify only `Throwable` - so it can be pretty much anything.
+errors can we expect because the type signature specifies only `Throwable` - so it can be pretty much anything.
-On top of that, we might have to add `case other => ...` just to be safe in case we missed any error and to make our pattern matching in `onErrorHandleWith` exhaustive.
+On top of that, we might have to add `case other => ...` just to be safe in case we missed any error and to make our pattern matching exhaustive.

 At some point, the implementation might change: